gardener/landscaper/docs/tutorials/00-landscaper-installation.md

 ##### Prerequisites

-- An OCI registry that supports the [HTTP API V2](https://docs.docker.com/registry/spec/api/#docker-registry-http-api-v2)
+- An OCI registry that implements the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).

 First the helm values for the Landscaper configuration (`landscaper-values.yaml`) have to be created: